 Submit the FAFSA (Free Application for Federal Student Aid) between January 1 and September 2 and submit a verified Cal Grant GPA anytime between November and the September 2 deadline.
 If you meet the income, eligibility, and GPA requirements, the cash is yours.
 The best part is, you can fill out the FAFSA online.

 To submit a verified Cal Grant GPA, first check with your school to see if they will do it for you.
 If not, you can go online and download a GPA Verification form, fill out the student section and take it to your school.
-Students and parents must register for PIN (Personal Identification Number/electronic signature) prior to submitting the FAFSA.
-Apply for a PIN at: www.pin.ed.gov
+Students and parents must register for FSA ID(Federal Student Aid ID/electronic signature) prior to submitting the FAFSA.
+Apply for an FSA ID at: https://fsaid.ed.gov/npas/index.htm

 The Federal Pell Grant Program provides need-based grants to low-income undergraduate and certain post-baccalaureate students to promote access to postsecondary education.
 Students may use their grants at any one of approximately 5,400 participating postsecondary institutions.
 Grant amounts are dependent on: the student’s expected family contribution (EFC); the cost of attendance (as determined by the institution); the student’s enrollment status (full-time or part-time); and whether the student attends for a full academic year or less.